 Income tax is applicable to taxable income which includes the following:

-There are various ways that you may pay income tax, it may be deducted at source, such as with salaried income under PAYE or with bank interest.
+There are various ways that you may pay income tax, it may be deducted at source, such as with salaried income under Pay As You Earn (PAYE) or with bank interest.
 Tax payers that have earnings from sources such as rental income or self-employment will be required to file a self-assessment tax return (SATR) annually.
 The tax calculated from this will either be paid yearly or bi-annually.

 It is calculated on the income received, or with the case of self-employed income the net profit.
 Most people have a personal allowance, some groups have a higher personal allowance e.g. over 65s.
 Any income earnt within your personal allowance will not have any income tax deductions.
 If any tax has been deducted, this can be claimed back.
 Once the personal allowance has been exhausted the following levels of income tax are applied:

-The 10 per cent starting rate applies to savings income only.
-If, after deducting your Personal Allowance from your total income liable to Income Tax, your non-savings income is above this limit then the 10 per cent starting rate for savings will not apply.
+A 10% starting rate applies to savings income only.
+If, after deducting your Personal Allowance from your total income liable to Income Tax, your non-savings income is above this limit then the 10% starting rate for savings will not apply.
 Non-savings income includes income from employment, profits from self-employment, pensions, income from property and taxable benefits.

-The rates available for dividends are the 10 per cent ordinary rate, the 32.5 per cent dividend upper rate and the dividend additional rate of 42.5 per cent.
+The rates available for dividends are the 10% ordinary rate, the 32.5% dividend upper rate and the dividend additional rate of 42.5%.

 Please note that tax payers that earn over £100,000 have a gradually reduced personal allowance, and that the top rate of income tax of 50% was reduced to 45% in the 2013-14 tax year.